PicnicSupermarket/dbt-score/docs/getting_started.md

 `dbt-score` is a Python library that is easy to install and use.
 The minimum required version of Python is `3.11`.

-There are two dependencies:

-- `dbt-core`: To parse a dbt project.
-- `click`: To run the CLI.

 ## Installation

 The easiest way to install `dbt-score` is with `pip`: